 Nurturing healthy eating habits in your child

-f.
-Food choices are cultivated from young Find simple ways to increase your child's awareness of healthy and nutritious food.
+4. Cultivate food choices from young Find simple ways to increase your child's awareness of healthy and nutritious food.
 For example, you could take him along to the supermarket and teach him to make healthier choices.

 Guiding your child to make healthier food choices